cryptoapi/Bitcoin-Payments-Woocommerce/readme.md

 * Wordpress Page: [https://wordpress.org/plugins/gourl-woocommerce-bitcoin-altcoin-payment-gateway-addon](https://wordpress.org/plugins/gourl-woocommerce-bitcoin-altcoin-payment-gateway-addon/)
 * Screenshots: [https://gourl.io/bitcoin-payments-woocommerce.html#screenshot](https://gourl.io/bitcoin-payments-woocommerce.html#screenshot)
 * Requires at least: Wordpress 3.5 and WooCommerce 2.1
-* Tested up to: Wordpress 4.9 and WooCommerce 3.2
+* Tested up to: Wordpress 4.9 and WooCommerce 3.4
-* Stable Tag: 1.2.2
+* Stable Tag: 1.2.3
 * License: GNU Version 2 or Any Later Version

 **Wordpress Plugin for WooCommerce Features -**

 * 100% Free Open Source Plugin on [Github.com](https://github.com/cryptoapi/Bitcoin-Payments-Woocommerce)
 * Provides a Cryptocurrency Payment Gateway for [WooCommerce 2.1 or higher](https://wordpress.org/plugins/woocommerce/)
-* White Label Solution.
-Accept Bitcoin/Altcoin payments in WooCommerce
 * No Monthly Fee, No Bank Account Needed, Transaction Fee from 0%
+* No Chargebacks, Global, Secure.
+All in automatic mode.
+* Accept Bitcoin, BitcoinCash, Litecoin, Dash, Dogecoin, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Peercoin, MonetaryUnit payments in WooCommerce
+* White Label Solution with Your Logo ([see Demo](https://gourl.io/lib/examples/box_only.php)) - user browser receive payment data from your server/website only; your server receive data from our server.
+* Support WooCommerce Subscriptions (subscriptions plugin on [Github](https://github.com/wp-premium/woocommerce-subscriptions))
+* Display additional crypto price with fiat price on the WooCommerce product page ([screenshot](https://gourl.io/images/woocommerce/screenshot-8.png))
 * Get crypto payments straight to your bitcoin/altcoin wallet addresses.
-[Read here](https://gourl.io/#usd) how to convert to USD/EUR/etc
+[Read here](https://gourl.io/#usd) how to convert cryptocurrency to USD/EUR/etc
-* Live Exchange Rates with additional Exchange Rate Multiplier (i.e. 1.05 - will add extra 5% to the total price in bitcoins).
+* Live Exchange Rates with additional Exchange Rate Multiplier (i.e. 1.05 - will add extra 5% to the total price in bitcoins)
 * Direct Integration on your website, no external payment pages opens (as other payment gateways offer)
-* No Chargebacks, Global, Secure.
-All in automatic mode.
 * If you intend plugin to be used in a language other than English, see the [Language Translations page](https://gourl.io/languages.html)
 * [Free Tech Support](https://gourl.io/view/contact/Contact_Us.html) for You

 .